Carbon Pollution from Transportation

 Burning fossil fuels like gasoline and diesel releases carbon dioxide, a greenhouse gas, into the atmosphere.
 The buildup of carbon dioxide (CO2) and other greenhouse gases like methane (CH4), nitrous oxide (N2O), and hydrofluorocarbons (HFCs) is causing the Earth’s atmosphere to warm, resulting in changes to the climate we are already starting to see today.

-Twenty-seven percent of U.S. greenhouse gas (GHG) emissions is from transportation.
-Transportation is the second leading source of GHG emissions in the United States, just behind electricity.
-Between 1990 and 2015, GHG emissions in the transportation sector increased more in absolute terms than any other sector.
+Greenhouse gas (GHG) emissions from transportation account for about 29 percent of total U.S. greenhouse gas emissions, making it the largest contributor of U.S. GHG emissions.
+Between 1990 and 2017, GHG emissions in the transportation sector increased more in absolute terms than any other sector.

 EPA is addressing climate change by taking the following actions to reduce GHG emissions from the transportation sector.
 Many of these programs have benefits beyond cutting carbon.
 For example, decreasing fuel consumption can reduce our dependence on foreign oil and save consumers money at the pump.